miem215/4DoF_Arm_FaultDetection/README.md

 ### 2. Multi-Axis Stiffness Estimation via Augmented UKF

-With the system safely stabilized, the diagnostic pipeline utilizes a dual-estimation Unscented Kalman Filter (UKF) constructed for real-time parameter identification.
+Functioning as the critical safety governor for the NMPC, the pipeline utilizes a 12-state Augmented Unscented Kalman Filter (UKF) for real-time parameter identification.
 Instead of treating the mechanical stiffness as a fixed physical constant, the filter actively tracks it as a dynamic variable.

+This continuous estimation is what enables the fault-tolerant control to function: the estimated stiffness ($\hat{K}_{\text{stiff}}$) is fed directly into the NMPC layer, allowing the controller to dynamically scale its objective function.
+By mathematically penalizing aggressive control commands relative to the dropping stiffness, the UKF ensures the system remains stable enough to continue capturing diagnostic data, even as structural integrity collapses.

 #### 1. State Augmentation
 Standard state estimators track kinematic variables.
 To enable structural health monitoring, the UKF employs an **augmented state vector** ($x \in \mathbb{R}^{12}$) that lumps the 4 joint positions ($q$), 4 joint velocities ($\dot{q}$), and 4 independent joint stiffness parameters ($K_{\text{stiff}}$) into a single estimation framework: